gscontras/probLang/chapters/app-06-intro-to-webppl.md

 `flip` essentially flips a coin whose probability of landing on heads is given by the parameter value (above: `0.6`).
 (You can treat the value of `true` as "heads" and `false` as "tails").

-By chaining other sampling functions together we can create more complex probabilistic functions.
+By chaining various sampling functions together we can create more complex sampling functions.
 Here is a minimally more complex example:

 ~~~~
 var two_coins = function(){